Edwin Tong says Pritam Singh's comment on his court case 'outrageous, plainly wrong and completely unacceptable'

 “Let’s be clear what happened in this case,” said Mr Tong.
 “Mr Singh was investigated and then he was charged.

-"He went through a full and open trial and was convicted by the court for lying to a parliamentary Select Committee.
-The judge gave detailed grounds, setting out the basis for the conviction.”
+"He went through a full and open trial and was convicted by the court for lying to a parliamentary select committee.
+The judge gave detailed grounds, setting out the basis for the conviction ...
+This judgment is today valid and binding."

-The Workers' Party chief was found guilty in February and fined S$14,000 (US$10,800) for two charges linked to how he handled former MP Raeesah Khan’s lie in parliament.
+The Workers' Party (WP) chief was found guilty in February and fined S$14,000 (US$10,800) for two charges linked to how he handled former WP MP Raeesah Khan’s lie in parliament.

+He was found to have given false testimony to a parliamentary committee that was looking into the conduct of Ms Khan, who had admitted to making up a story about accompanying a sexual assault victim to the police station.

 On Tuesday, the High Court reserved judgment on Mr Singh’s appeal against his conviction.